About Leonard D. Schaeffer

 In the federal government, he served as Administrator of the Health Care Financing Administration (now CMS) and was responsible for the U.S. Medicare and Medicaid programs.
 He was also the Assistant Secretary for Management and Budget of the federal Department of Health and Human Services.
 Previously, Schaeffer was Director of the Bureau of the Budget for the State of Illinois and also served as Chairman of the Illinois Capital Development Board and as Deputy Director for Management, Illinois Department of Mental Health and Developmental Disabilities.

 Schaeffer is active on the boards of numerous businesses, philanthropic and professional organizations.
 He was awarded a Doctor of Humane Letters (Hon) from USC and received the inaugural USC Sol Price Award for his lifetime achievements as a business leader, policy expert and philanthropist.
 He was the Regent’s Lecturer at the University of California at Berkeley, a Gilbert Fellow at Princeton, and a Williams Fellow at RAND.
-He is a member of the National Academy of Medicine (NAM) and was the Chair of the Roundtable on Quality Care for People with Serious Illness.
-He is the Vice Chair of the Board of Trustees at the Brookings Institution.
-A native of Evanston, Illinois, he is a graduate of Princeton University where he served on the President’s Advisory Council.
+He is a member of the National Academy of Medicine.
+He is Chair of the USC Health System Board, and Vice Chair of the Board of Trustees at the Brookings Institution.

-Schaeffer and his wife, the former Pamela Sidford, have two children.
+A native of Evanston, Illinois, he and his wife, Pamela, have two children.

 Affiliations & Awards